PAPNEJA METHOD · the community · Papneja.com

 And Commitments.

 The Sound Current invitation — the Surat Shabd transmission — is the central initiatory act of the Fellowship.
-It is delivered personally and directly by Dr. Papneja to a practitioner who has completed the preparatory work.
+It is delivered personally and directly by Abhishek Papneja to a practitioner who has completed the preparatory work.
 It is not a ritual.
 It is a precision act: the living teacher aligns the prepared practitioner’s Surat with the Shabd, catalyzing a contact that the practitioner’s own preparation has made receivable.

 The initiation is not a beginning — it is a recognition.
 The practitioner who receives it has already done the work.
 The invitation confirms what the work has made possible and opens the door to the deeper stages that follow.